Kitimaat Residential School (Elizabeth Long Memorial Home) Timeline

 A mother retrieves her dying son from the school.

-The death of student Hannah (Maitland) Grant prompts Kitamaat parents to withdraw their children from the residence and leads to an RCMP investigation.
+The death of child Hannah (Maitland) Grant prompts Kitamaat parents to withdraw their children from the residence and leads to a Royal Canadian Mounted Police investigation.
 Parents report that of schoolgirls attending since the home’s establishment, 49 are dead and 50 alive.

 Summer holidays are extended from one month to two because families travel to the canneries for the season and the children do not return in time for school.